aws-samples/aws-service-catalog-tools-workshop/workshop/content/30-puppet/400-writing_your_manifest/200-defining_your_launches.md

 +++
-title = "Defining a launch"
-weight = 200
+title = "Defining your launches" weight = 200
 +++